 dotest3 test*.dat

-Either way, the foreach statement will loop though all files named in the argument list, setting file to each file name in turn.
+Either way, the foreach statement will loop though all files named in

 The Unix program make is designed to simplify such project management.
 In a makefile, you record the steps necessary to build both the final file (e.g., your executable program) and each intermediate file (e.g., the .o files produced by compiling a single source code file).